sittal-basyal/Nepathya/README.md

 # Nepathya
-This is my colege website which I tried to Mimic
+This is my college website which I tried to Mimic